Homeowner Kills Burglary Suspect Who Attacked Him and His Wife

-Bishop told police that after striking him in the head, the two home invasion suspects ordered him to open a locked safe in his home where he stored his guns.
-The two suspects seized three long guns and a pistol and exited the home.
+Bishop told police that the home invasion suspects struck him in the head.
+They then ordered him to open the safe where he stored his firearms.
+The suspects seized three long guns and a pistol and exited the home.
 Concerned about the safety of his wife, Bishop grabbed a pistol he kept hidden in another part of his house and ran out the front door to look for her.
 There in the front yard, according to his wife, he encountered the two suspects and fatally shot one of them.
-The other dropped Bishop’s long guns and pistol and fled.
+The other dropped Bishop’s guns and fled.

-Bishop was hospitalized for a fractured skull.
+Bishop received treatment at a hospital for a fractured skull.
 One of the suspects was pronounced dead at the scene.
 The other was arrested several days later and charged with especially aggravated robbery.

 Killed Burglary Suspect Wanted for Two Probation Violations

 Police arrested Adams in Nashville about a year ago on charges of felony meth possession for resale and unlawful gun possession by a convicted felon.
-He pleaded guilty to two misdemeanors in General Sessions Court and was placed on probation.
-When he was killed during the recent botched home invasion, he was wanted on two probation violation warrants.
+He pled guilty to two misdemeanors in General Sessions Court and was placed on probation.
+At the time of his death, he was wanted on two probation violation warrants.

-Adams was also considered a suspect in a break-in at the Bishops’ home several months prior to the recent home invasion.
-At that time, a flat-screen television was stolen from the home.
+Adams was also considered a suspect in a break-in at the Bishops’ home several months prior to the home invasion.
+At that time, someone stole a flat-screen television from the home.